epsumesh/Intercog--sweetviz-profile-report/README.md

 The data file "data.xlsx"can be downloaded and saved to your computer or you may use your own data files with appropriate change in variables in the code.
-The data is taken from Kaggle data set "https://www.kaggle.com/arslanali4343/real-estate-dataset" with a random country location added as first row to make the data dependency with respect to a catgorical name to resemble it to a normal data set most people will be working with.
+The data is taken from Kaggle data set "https://www.kaggle.com/arslanali4343/real-estate-dataset" with a random country location added as first row to make the data dependency with respect to a catgorical name to resemble it to a normal data set most people will be working with. for more support you may write to ep.sumesh@gmail.com